 To receive signals in real time, you also need one of the following SDR devices and the corresponding support package Add-On:

-RTL-SDR radio and the corresponding software Communications Toolbox Support Package for RTL-SDR Radio
+RTL-SDR radio and the corresponding Communications Toolbox Support Package for RTL-SDR Radio

-ADALM-PLUTO radio and the corresponding software Communications Toolbox Support Package for ADALM-PLUTO Radio
+ADALM-PLUTO radio and the corresponding Communications Toolbox Support Package for ADALM-PLUTO Radio

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of the Software Defined Radio (SDR) discovery page.

-For an introduction to the SCM/IDM signaling scheme and AMR technology for reading utility meters, refer to the Automatic Meter Reading Using MATLAB example.
+For an introduction to the SCM/IDM signaling scheme and AMR technology for reading utility meters, refer to the Automatic Meter Reading (Communications Toolbox) example in MATLAB®.